msfrank/terane/doc/admin/install.rst

 * `python`_: Terane requires at least version 2.6.
 However, python3 is also not supported.
 Terane is tested on version 2.6.5.
 * `setuptools`_: Any recent version should work.
 Terane is tested with version 0.6.10.
-* `twisted`_: Any recent version should work.
-Terane is tested with version 10.0.0.
+* `twisted`_: Terane requires at least version 10.1.
+Terane is tested with version 12.0.0.
 * `Berkeley DB`_: Any version in the 4.x/5.x series should work.
 Terane is tested with version 4.8.
 * `python-dateutil`_: Any recent version should work.
 Terane is tested with version 1.4.1.
 * `pyparsing`_: Any recent version should work.
 Terane is tested with version 1.5.2.